Skip to content

 FROM bundle GROUP BY region;

 Bundlebase packages data into a versioned, self-describing container.
-Point anyone at the path — they get the data, the schema, the transformation history, and the provenance.
+Point anyone at the path and they get the data, the schema, the transformation history, and the provenance.
 Query with SQL, pull into pandas, connect Metabase.
 No server, no README, no repeating yourself.

 Share a dataset